Typhoon Forrest: Meteorological history

 Typhoon Forrest originated from an area of disturbed weather that was first noted by the Joint Typhoon Warning Center (JTWC) around 555 km west of Pohnpei in mid-September.
 Initially, the system was not well-organized; however, it had a sufficient amount of convection.
 Hurricane hunters investigated the system four times from September 17–20, though none of them were able to identify a closed atmospheric circulation.
 Despite this, a Tropical Cyclone Formation Alert (TCFA) was issued on September 18.
 This alert was issued again on September 19; meanwhile, the Japan Meteorological Agency (JMA) started to monitor the system.
 By early on September 20, the JMA upgraded the system into a tropical storm as it moved west-northwest.
 During the evening hours of September 20, the JTWC started issuing warnings on the system after the low developed a central dense overcast.
 At this time, the storm was located about 330 km south of Guam.
 Initially, only gradually strengthening was expected by the JTWC, but this did not occur and by the morning hours of September 21, Hurricane Hunters measured winds of 95 to 115 km/h.
 Based on this, the JTWC classified the system as a tropical storm and named it Forrest.
 Around this time, JMA upgraded Forrest into a severe tropical storm.

 By 1800 UTC that day, both the JTWC and the JMA upgraded Forrest to typhoon status as the storm developed an eye.
 After moving away from Guam, Forrest continued deepening; by the evening hours of September 21, Hurricane Hunter data indicated a minimum barometric pressure of 976 mbar.
 Explosive intensification ensued, however, and a mere 11 hours later, the aircraft reported a pressure of 926 mbar, which prompted the JTWC to increase the intensity of the cyclone to 140 mph.
 At 18:00 UTC on September 22, the JTWC assessed the peak intensity of the storm at 280 km/h, equivalent to a Category 5 hurricane on the Saffir-Simpson Hurricane Wind Scale.
 Just under three hours later, a Hurricane Hunter aircraft investigated the typhoon and based on extrapolation from heights measured at 700 mbar, reported a sea level pressure of 876 mbar, the fifth-lowest pressure worldwide.
 This marked the end of the fastest pressure drop ever recorded by a tropical cyclone—100 mb in just under 24 hours.
-By this time, the temperature within the eye, as recorded by Hurricane Hunter aircraft, had reached 27 C. After a brief turn towards the west-northwest, the JMA reported that Forrest attained its peak intensity at 0000 UTC on September 23, with 10-minute sustained winds of 205 km/h and a minimum central pressure of 885 mbar, despite being higher then what Hurricane Hunters measured.
+By this time, the temperature within the eye, as recorded by Hurricane Hunter aircraft, had reached 27 C. After a brief turn towards the west-northwest, the JMA reported that Forrest attained its peak intensity at 0000 UTC on September 23, with 10-minute sustained winds of 205 km/h and a minimum central pressure of 885 mbar, despite being higher than what Hurricane Hunters measured.